ahlad-reddy/sherlock/README.md

 # Sherlock: Semi-supervised Image Labeling
 Sherlock is a set of tools that leverage unsupervised learning techniques to make image labeling more efficient.
 Currently it contains an implementation pipeline of [RotNet](https://arxiv.org/pdf/1803.07728.pdf) as well as an interface that utilizes K-Means to cluster and visualize images for batch labeling of data.
-The experiments for this project were done primarily with the Food 101 dataset and Yelp photos dataset (installation instructions below).
+The experiments for this project were done primarily with the Yelp photos dataset (installation instructions below).

 The presentation slides to the project are available [here](bit.ly/sherlock-ml).